inlets/docs.inlets.dev/docs/uplink/become-a-provider.md

 ### Deploy with Helm

+!!! note "The chart is served through a container registry (OCI), not GitHub pages"

+    Many Helm charts are served over GitHub pages, from a public repository, making it easy to browse and read the source code.
+We are using an OCI artifact in a container registry, which makes for a more modern alternative.
+If you want to browse the source, you can simply run `helm template` instead of `helm upgrade`.

+    **Unauthorized?**

+    The chart artifacts are public and do not require authentication, however if you run into an "Access denied" or authorization error when interacting with `ghcr.io`, try running `helm registry login ghcr.io` to refresh your credentials, or `docker logout ghcr.io`.

 The Helm chart is called *inlets-uplink-provider*, you can deploy it using the custom values.yaml file created above:

 ```bash